mnurlybe/Cub3D_new/README.md

 27.05:

-1. finalize minimap_vis
+1. finalize minimap_vis.
 2. there is a segfaul when the path to textures is wrong, need to fix that.
 3. Norminette.
-4. Diversify the input file.
+4. Diversify the input files.